benbarbersmith/grokily/README.md

 Grokily
 =======

-A RESTful API to help you conjugate Norwegian Bokmål verbs.
+A minimalist web application to help you conjugate Norwegian Bokmål verbs.

 Installation
 ------------